tednaleid/sublime-EasyMotion/README.md

 ![SublimeJump Begin](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_begin.png)

-if you wanted to go to the `r` in the `realpart` in the method signature, instead of hitting the up arrow twice and scrolling over to the r (or grabbing your mouse), you could press `cmd-;` followed by `r`.
+if you wanted to go to the `r` in the `realpart` in the method signature, instead of hitting the up arrow three times and scrolling over to the r (or grabbing your mouse), you could press `cmd-;` followed by `r`.
 That will transform your file into this:

 ![SublimeJump Middle](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_middle.png)